Hans Meyer: the first person to climb KilimanjaroHenry

 Early attempts on the summit: Teleki and Meyer

-Then the American naturalist, Dr Abbott, who had primarily come to investigate the fauna and flora of the mountain slopes, made a rather reckless attempt.
-Abbott was struck down by illness fairly early on in the climb but his companion, Otto Ehlers of the German East African Company, pushed on, reaching (according to him) 19,680ft (5904m).
-Not for the first time in the history of climbing Kilimanjaro, however, this figure has been sceptically received by others – particularly as it is at least 8m above the highest point on the mountain!
+Then the American naturalist, Dr Abbott, who had primarily come to investigate the fauna and flora of Kili, made a rather reckless attempt.
+Abbott became ill fairly early on in the climb but his companion, Otto Ehlers of the German East African Company, pushed on.
+Ehlers later claimed he had reached 19,680ft (5904m).
+Not for the first time in the history of climbing Kilimanjaro, however, there is some scepticism about this figure.
+Mainly because it is at least 8m above the highest point on the mountain!

 CLIMB WITH THE EXPERTS!

 * Experienced, safe – and brilliant! – guides * New Routes * Unmatched success rate for getting trekkers to the top * The best information for trek preparations * Fully fledged KPAP partners * Strong ethical policy towards the environment

 Both Teleki and Abbott, however, played a part in the success of the eventual conqueror of Kilimanjaro, Dr Hans Meyer.
 Teleki, by providing information about the ascent to Meyer in a chance encounter during Meyer’s first trip to the region in 1887.
 And Abbott, by providing accommodation in Moshi for Meyer and his party during their successful expedition of 1889.